celo-org/docs/docs/community/documentation-contributors.md

 import YouTube from '@components/YouTube';

-## Who are Documentation Contributors?
+## Who are Celo technical writers?

-Documentation Contributors support the Celo community by educating developers about Celo through engaging, informative, and insightful documentation.
+Technical writers support the Celo community by educating developers about Celo through engaging, informative, and insightful documentation.

 ## How to Contribute